 They need to know if you have any of these conditions:

-This medicine is for infusion into a vein.
-It is administered in a hospital or clinic by a specially trained health care professional.
+This medicine is injected into a vein.
+It is given by a health care provider in a hospital or clinic setting.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.